Darius Marder: Career

 Once Marder had started his own family, he moved with his then wife and two children to New York, where their youngest child was born shortly afterwards.
 He worked as a chef and food stylist, while also writing, producing, and filming various projects.
 Marder met producer Dan Campbell, who told him about the life story of treasure hunter Lance Larson.
 Marder decided to make a film about the man.
 He made his directorial debut with the documentary Loot, which premiered at the 2008 Los Angeles Film Festival where it won the Best Documentary Feature award.
 The documentary focuses on Larson as he travels with two World War II veterans, Andrew Seventy and Darrel Ross, in search of the stolen materials in Europe that they buried after the war.

-Marder co-wrote The Place Beyond the Pines (2012) with his friend Derek Cianfrance.
+Marder co-wrote The Place Beyond the Pines (2012) with his friend Derek Cianfrance and Ben Coccio.
 Cianfrance had previously been working on the hybrid documentary film Metalhead, which centered on a metal drummer whose eardrums are ruptured and then becomes deaf.
 The film featured the members of the band Jucifer portraying themselves.
 However, the project was later scrapped and abandoned, until Marder took it up, resulting in the fictionalized and distinct narrative film Sound of Metal.
 Starring Riz Ahmed, the film premiered at the 2019 Toronto International Film Festival and was released by Amazon Studios in 2020.
 The film was shot in 2018 in Marder's native Massachusetts, primarily in Ipswich, but also in Boston, Lynn, Cambridge, Danvers, Framingham, Lawrence, Malden, Rowley, and Topsfield.
 Marder, his brother Abraham Marder, and Cianfrance received an Academy Award for Best Original Screenplay nomination for the film.
 The film received a total of six nominations at the 93rd Academy Awards, including Best Picture, Best Actor (Ahmed) and Best Supporting Actor (Paul Raci), Best Sound, and Best Film Editing.
 The film won two Oscars for Best Editing and Best Sound.

 Marder is currently co-writing the script for Cianfrance's upcoming film Empire of the Summer Moon, an adaptation of S. C. Gwynne's nonfiction book Empire of the Summer Moon: Quanah Parker and the Rise and Fall of the Comanches, the Most Powerful Tribe in American History (2010).

 Personal life

-Marder recently moved back to Massachusetts after living in New York City for 25 years.
+Marder moved back to Massachusetts after living in New York City for 25 years.
 He now lives in Ashfield.

-Marder also appeared on the hidden camera show Impractical Jokers as an unwitting passer-by to James Murray and Sal Vulcano's challenge; a discussion about whose story of losing their virginity was more embarrassing.
+In 2014, Marder appeared on the hidden camera show Impractical Jokers as an unwitting passer-by to James Murray and Sal Vulcano's challenge; a discussion about whose story of losing their virginity was more embarrassing.